upjs/facile-validator/README.md

 ---

 #### `field:error`
-When a particular input has errors, you can handle the errors with this event:
+When a particular field has errors, you can handle the errors with this event:
 ```javascript
 v.on('field:error', (form, input, errors) => {
   errors.forEach(error => {